pgbouncer/pgbouncer/doc/config.md

 ## Section [users]

-This contains key=value pairs where key will be taken as a user name and value as a libpq connect-string style list of key=value pairs.
-As actual libpq is not used, so not all features from libpq can be used.
+This contains key=value pairs where the key will be taken as a user name and the value as a libpq connect-string style list of key=value pairs of configuration settings specific for this user.
+Only a few settings are available here.

 ### pool_mode

 Set the pool mode to be used for all connections from this user.
 If not set, the database or default pool_mode is used.

+### max_user_connections

+Configure a maximum for the user (i.e. all pools with the user will not have more than this many server connections).

 ## Include directive